matthewlloyd/Klipper-Stable-Z-Home/README.md

 # Stable Z Homing for Klipper

+_Note: due to recent events, various technical shortcomings with Voron printers, and inappropriate and irrational actions taken by the Voron team against a substantial number of dissenting community members expressing their right to free speech, including myself, I no longer recommend building printers of their design.
+I will be publishing a detailed article explaining why in the near future, which I will link to here.
+However, this plugin does work on any printer running Klipper._

 ### A Klipper plugin for accurate Z homing

 This plugin provides a new G-code command, `STABLE_Z_HOME`, which homes Z